perlmunger/TransloaditSwift/README.md

 - Write the class in Swift using a closure API that makes it simple to be called back after processing
 - Add a few convenience functions and extensions to help interrogate the data structure that comes back from Transloadit on a successful upload
 - Only allows a single file to be uploaded at a time
 - You cannot specify your steps on the app side.
-They have to be created on the Transloadit website and used directly with an assembly identifier.
+They have to be created on the Transloadit website and used directly with an template identifier.

 ## Installation